opencog/atomspace/opencog/analysis/README.md

 attached to the EvaluationLink.
 It's doesn't have to be, it could be placed elsewhere.

+FAQ
+---
+Q: Why isn't this in C++?
+Surely, numericaal computations would be a lot faster in C++, right?

+A: Its not yet clear just, what, exactly, is to be accomplished here, and what the dominant, important data structures are, here.
+Once it becomes clear what the important calculations are, these can be optimized (i.e. re-implemented in C++).
+But for now, flexibility, fast developement and the ability to run experiments quickly is more important than speed of calculations.

 Generic Programming
 -------------------
 In order to perform some sort of generic analysis of the correlation